karanindulkar/my-first-repository/README.md

 # Learning git

-Hello World i love Git!
+Hello World I love Git!
+This is my first repository
+Liking it so far